-17 This is also consistent with the case of "New payment products and services (NPSS)" providers in the FATF's report on prepaid cards, mobile payments and internet-based payment services for further information: http://www.fatf-gafi.org/media/fatf/documents/recommendations/Guidance-RBA-NPPS.pdf.
+See Recommendation 15 in Section III below for further information on VASP's obligations regarding new technologies.
+This is also consistent with the case of "New payment products and services (NPSS)" providers in the FATF's report on prepaid cards, mobile payments and internet-based payment services for further information: www.fatf-gafi.org/media/fatf/documents/recommendations/Guidance-RBA-NPPS.pdf.

-18 Further detail on the application of the FATF Standards to different entities in a so-called stablecoin arrangement is set out in the FATF's G20 report on so-called stablecoins for further information.
+Further details on the application of the FATF Standards to different entities in a so-called stablecoin arrangement are set out in the FATF Report to G20 on So-Called Stablecoins.

-Box 4.
-Hypothetical case study of a so-called stablecoin arrangement and the application of the FATF Standards
+Box 3.
+Hypothetical case study of a stablecoin arrangement and the application of the FATF Standards